CheatCoder/php-telegram-bot-library/README.md

 When using the bot in inline mode, it will provide three possible choices/results.
 After the choice is accomplished, the bot will send a customized message to the user.

+Check [sample/lena_inlineButton.php](https://github.com/CheatCoder/php-telegram-bot-library/blob/master/sample/lena_inlineButton.php) file for the commented source code.

+### Inline Button Bot ###

+This is a simple bot like Inline Bot.

+When using the bot Inline Button mode, it will provide buttons under the message.
+After a click the Button can stay or disapear, and the Bot will answer on the click.

 Check [sample/inline.php](https://github.com/auino/php-telegram-bot-library/blob/master/sample/inline.php) file for the commented source code.

 ### Real bots ###